wizardofzos/piemolder/README.md

 # piemolder

-if you wanna know how this finalform came to be, follow the steps from the presentation... :)
+This is just a variation of step03.
+The names are diffirent, but the function is still the same :)